 Rehabilitation Test and Measures is an intensive course presented during the spring semester of the first professional year.
-This course is intended to present material in content areas that provide foundations of knowledge for progression within the physical therapy course of study.
-The principles of patient care that will promote professional, safe, therapeutic, and effective standards of care will be examined.
-The content of the course is in the area of tests and measures including:
+This course is intended to present material in content areas that provide foundations of knowledge for progression within the study of physical therapy.
+Patient care principles that will promote professional, safe, therapeutic, and effective standards of care will be examined.
+The content of the course is in the area of tests and measures, including:

-- 1. Manual muscle testing
+- 1. Goniometry of the extremity joints and spine,

-- 2. Goniometry of the extremity joints and spine,
+- 2. Manual muscle testing,

-- 3. Cranial nerve testing
+- 3. Cranial nerve testing,

-- 4. Sensory testing
+- 4. Sensory testing,

-- 5. Quick screening
+- 5. Quick screening,

 - 6. Vital sign assessment.